Kale lysine-arginine content for herpes management

 Category Overview

-Dark leafy greens are a type of vegetable that is generally a great source of in fiber, calcium, iron, and vitamin K. Dark leafy greens are rich in both lysine and arginine, but the amount is almost equal.
+Dark leafy greens are a type of vegetable that is generally a decent source of in fiber, calcium, iron, and vitamin K. Dark leafy greens are high in both lysine and arginine, but the amount is almost equal.
 This means that dark leafy greens have a balanced ratio of lysine to arginine, which makes them neither beneficial nor harmful for people with herpes.
 Dark leafy greens can be eaten raw, cooked, or blended in smoothies.
 Some examples of healthy dark leafy greens you should add to your diet are spinach, kale, collard greens, and Swiss chard.

 Practical Recommendations